A Personal Letter

 Berlin, April 25, 2010

-My great grandfather was called José Custódio Barreiro.
-He was a farmer and a good business man living in the small Portuguese village of Castanheira.
-I heard many stories about him from my father and my grandfather, both drawing the picture of a very strict and serious man strongly concerned with his commerce.
-He was softened though by his caring and tender wife.
-Portugal at the time was extremely rural and my great grandfather earned his living by producing olive oil and wine.
+My great-grandfather was called José Custódio Barreiro.
+He was a farmer and a good businessman living in the small Portuguese village of Castanheira.
+I heard many stories about him from my father and grandfather, drawing the picture of a very strict and serious man strongly concerned with his commerce.
+He was softened, though, by his caring and tender wife.
+Portugal at the time was extremely rural, and my great-grandfather earned his living by producing olive oil and wine.
 And, of course, his famous reed baskets.
 He sold many baskets to places all over Portugal and delivered the baskets with a cow and cart.
-My great grandfather employed many people in Castanheira, all working in the production of baskets.
-After my great grandfather died, his son that was my granduncle took over the business.
-And after his death it was continued by my grand-aunt who is still overlooking the production of baskets today.
-However, nowadays the business is very small and the staff of my grandaunt only consists of six people.
+My great-grandfather employed many people in Castanheira, all working in the production of baskets.
+After my great-grandfather died, his son, who was my granduncle, took over the business.
+After his death, it was continued by my grand-aunt, who still oversees the production of baskets today.
+However, nowadays, the business is very small, and the staff of my grandaunt only consists of six people.
 All employees are old and have worked for the company for many decades.
-They are handcrafting the baskets in the same traditional technique of the time of my great grandfather.
+They are handcrafting baskets using the same traditional technique from the time of my great-grandfather.

 Every step of the process is done by hand: The women cut the reed sticks into bunches of equal size, clean and dry them and clear their colour in a process of burning sulphur.
 Afterwards they colour the remaining darker pieces with colour pigments and weave them on a hand loom in a variety of patterns.
 The finished parts are being stitched together in the form of a bag.
 The handles of the baskets are made of willow branches that are bound and fastened onto the baskets.